dzanotelli/svew/README.md

 `/usr/share/bash/svew`.*

-Then add the following lines into your `.bashrc` file:
+Then add the following lines into your `.bashrc` file (replacing `/path/to/svew` with your installation path):

 ```
 # SVEW